Hyperpop: Etymology

 The earliest known use of the term "hyperpop" was made in October 1988 by writer Don Shewey in an article about the Scottish dream pop band Cocteau Twins, stating that England in the 1980s had "nurtured the simultaneous phenomena of hyperpop and antipop".
 In the late 2000s, the term "hyperpop" was sometimes used as a genre descriptor in the nightcore scene and later associated with the artists surrounding the London-based PC Music record label and art collective in the early 2010s.

-In 2014, artist Holly Herndon used the term "hyper-pop" in an interview with Red Bull Music Academy, stating: "I think Tokyo sounds insane.
-I’ve been walking around and there’s those bands that are advertising the clubs where you go and drink champagne with guys with crazy haircuts.
-They’re playing with some hyper-pop music."
 By 2018, Spotify data analyst Glenn McDonald, responsible for the genre database Every Noise at Once, added the label "hyperpop" to the platform's metadata.
 McDonald stated that he first saw the term in 2014, in reference to PC Music, but he did not think of it as a "microgenre" until 2018.

 Background

-Forerunners
+Precursors

-Subsequently, various artists acted as influential precursors to hyperpop, helping in shaping and developing the genre, as Will Pritchard of the Independent explains, "to some, the ground covered by hyperpop won't seem all that new".
+Various artists acted as influential precursors to hyperpop, helping in shaping and developing the genre, as Will Pritchard of the Independent explains, "to some, the ground covered by hyperpop won't seem all that new".
 He mentioned "outliers" from the 2000s nu rave scene, like Test Icicles, and PC Music contemporaries Rustie and Hudson Mohawke as pursuing similar approaches; of the latter two artists, he noted that their "fluoro, trance-edged smooshes of dance and hip-hop are reminiscent of a lot of hyperpop today".
 Ian Cohen from Pitchfork claimed the term "hyperpop" was originally used to describe the music of Sleigh Bells.
 Followed by, AllMusic's Heather Phares claiming Sleigh Bells' music "foreshadowed hyperpop".
-Other artists like Meishi Smile and the record label, Maltine Records also contributed to shaping the style.
-Followed by Japanese DJ, Yasutaka Nakata.
 Journalist Aliya Chaudhury believes 3OH!3 "created the main blueprint for hyperpop" with their "ability to parody pop and take it to bewildering extremes," using "blown-out synths, and modulated vocals".
+Other sources suggest the work of London musician Max Tundra as a direct influence on, and/or progenitor of, the hyperpop genre.

 Additionally, mainstream pop artists such as Kesha were credited by writers like Eilish Gilligan from Junkee as influential precursors, writing: "[Kesha's] grating, half-spoken vocal featured in Blow and all of her early work, in fact, feel reminiscent of a lot of the intense vocals in hyperpop today".
 This was followed by a mention of Britney Spears, stating: "2011 dancefloor fillers 'Till The World Ends', 'Hold It Against Me' and 'I Wanna Go' all share the same pounding beats that populate modern hyperpop".
+Critics also consider M.I.A.'s third studio album /\/\ /\ Y /\ (2010) to be an early precursor of the genre.